-As of June 30, 2003, we had only \$19,438 in cash and had a working capital deficit of \$4,074,967.
+As of September 30, 2003, we had only \$6,693 in cash and had a working capital deficit of \$4,291,429.
 Since our inception, we have financed our operations primarily through private sales of equity and the issuance of convertible and non-convertible notes.
 We will require significant additional funding to continue to develop, research and seek regulatory approval of our technologies.
 In addition, we cannot survive, even in the near term, without immediate additional funding for operations.
 We do not currently generate any cash from operations and have no credit facilities in place or available.
-Currently, we are funding operations through short-term loans from shareholders and others.
+Currently, we are funding operations through private equity sales.